isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 When you have gone to the "Cohorts" page, you will be shown details of the cohort on the "SAVED COHORTS" tab.
 The "PUBLIC COHORTS" tab shows public cohorts that are commonly selected.
 Public cohorts can be used for a "New Workbook" and "Set Operations".

-From the "COHORTS" page you can:
+From the "COHORTS" page you can select:

 * New Workbook: Pushing this button creates a New Workbook using the selected Cohorts
 * Delete: Allows you to delete selected cohort(s) (if you confirm by clicking the second delete button presented)